Looking for all Articles by Chris Leslie?

 Digital storytelling

 You could also record your story to share with your community.
 You could record your story with a slideshow of photos.
-Below is a nice example.
+Visit the Digital Storytelling(this link will open in a new window) website to find lots of great examples.